FCE Speaking Archives - EngExam.info

 What is assessed

-– Clearly pronouncing all the sounds that should be pronounced (more on that below)
+• Clear pronunciation: all the sounds that should be pronounced (more on that below)

-– Placing the stress correctly, both in individual words and generally within the sentence (this is a common mistake with FCE test-takers)
+• Stress placement, both in individual words and generally within the sentence (this is a common mistake with FCE test-takers)

-– Correct usage of intonation to underline key points in your speech
+• Correct usage of intonation to underline key points in your speech

-How to get higher score
+How to get a higher score

-– Make sure you know how words are pronounced – if you do, then you will sound much more confident.
+• Make sure you know how words are pronounced – if you do, then you will sound much more confident.
 Some candidates are unsure about certain words and can pronounce them “under the breath” – not clearly.
 This can cause misunderstanding and get in the way of communication.
-Another quick tip is not to use shortened forms of words: for instance, say “I have done” instead of “I’ve done” to make sure the examiner and your partner understand you correctly.
+Another quick tip is not to use shortened forms of words; for instance, say “I have done” instead of “I’ve done” to make sure the examiner and your partner understand you correctly.

-– Do not underestimate the importance of sentence stress.
+• Do not underestimate the importance of sentence stress.
 It is a powerful tool to highlight the main point.
 For instance, consider these two sentences with the stressed word in capitals: “What do YOU think about this issue?” and “What do you think about THIS issue?”.
-In the first sentence you focus on the opinion of your partner while in the second one you shift the focus to another issue or point.
+In the first sentence, you focus on the opinion of your partner, while in the second one, you shift the focus to another issue or point.

 4. Interactive communication